Sex segregation in Saudi Arabia: Sex segregation in public places

 Since the public sphere of life is the domain of men, women are expected to be veiled outside the secluded areas of their homes.
 Non-mahram women and men must minimize social interaction.
 Companies traditionally have been expected to create all-female areas if they hire women.
 Public transportation is segregated all over the country.
 Public places such as beaches and amusement parks are also segregated, sometimes by time, so that boys and men, and girls and women attend at different hours.
 Special amusement parks for women, so-called "women parks" have been created.
 Violation of the principles of sex segregation is known as khilwa.
 Western companies often enforce Saudi religious regulations, which has prompted some Western activists to criticise those companies.
 McDonald's, Pizza Hut, Starbucks, and other US firms, for instance, maintain segregated eating zones in their restaurants.
 The facilities in the families' section are usually lower in quality.
 Men and women may, sometimes, mix in restaurants of Western luxury hotels that cater primarily to noncitizens.

 Segregation was particularly strict in restaurants, since eating requires removal of the veil.
 Most restaurants in Saudi Arabia used to have "family" and "bachelor" sections, the latter for unmarried men or men without a family to accompany.
 Women or men with their families have to sit in the family section.
 In the families section, diners are usually seated in separate rooms or behind screens and curtains.
 Waiters are expected to give time for women to cover up before entering, although this practice is not always followed.
-Restaurants typically bars have an entrance for women who come without their husbands or mahram [casually their brothers], although if they are allowed in, they will be guided to the family section.
+Restaurants typically have an entrance for women who come without their husbands or mahram [casually their brothers], although if they are allowed in, they will be guided to the family section.
 Women are barred from waitressing, except at a few women-only restaurants.

 There are many women parks in Saudi Arabia.
 The first female-only Trampoline park was established in 2018 in country's capital by Bounce.